 We encourage you to browse our website to learn more about our program and our nationally and internationally recognized faculty.
 If UCSC seems like a good fit for your interests, please apply.
-The application for admission fall 2016 is expected to open October 1, 2015.
+The application for admission fall 2016 is expected to open now through December 10, 2015.
 We hope to have your creative and intellectual energy here as a graduate student in the Sociology Department!

 The Sociology Department at UCSC is intellectually innovative, both in its interdisciplinary nature and in its commitment to inquiry that is engaged with the world beyond the university.
 The Ph.D. program leads to both academic and non-academic careers.
 The program is designed to educate students in sociological theory and methods and in the discipline’s major substantive areas, while simultaneously exposing students to other arenas of intellectual inquiry that will aid them as they pursue their research questions and interests.
 After completing a group of required courses, students work closely with individual faculty members to design their course of study.
 The program leads to a Ph.D. in Sociology.
 The Sociology program at UCSC is a Ph.D. program, not an MA program.
 Students have the option of applying for a non-terminal Master’s degree en route to the Ph.D.